On this page:

 Seeding a Level Area

-Adding sod to your garden, assuming that you use either nursery sod, Bermuda, or Blue Rye mix, costs 80 cents per square foot including labor.
+Adding sod to your garden, assuming that you use either nursery sod, Bermuda, or Blue Rye mix, costs $0.80 per square foot, with most people spending $1,500 to $3,000 on sod installation.
 This does not include the preparation of the soil, however.

 Placing Soil Amendments